 In America, Spain, the Netherlands and in so many more places, people are working hard for the Lama2 community.
 Everyone works towards the same goal and we are very grateful and proud that we have noticed in recent months that everyone also enjoys working together.
 For this website we work together with the Spanish patient organisation ImpulsaT, the pharmaceutical company Prothelia and various scientists and doctors.
 This website was made possible thanks to the financial support Prothelia and ImpulsaT.

 By highlighting all this commitment on one website, we make it clear how much is happening in this field.
 We believe this can help raise new funds, keep scientists engaged, inspire new researchers and keep the flywheel going.
 We also hope to find new partners in for example Asia and the Middle East.
 And just as important: to keep you well informed.

 In this way, we hope to create an international platform where all important information can be centralized and found by everyone involved in the struggle for treatment.
 We already have good contacts with many enthusiastic people, but probably don’t know everyone yet.
 If we have missed a patient organisation, an investigation or something else important, please let us know!

 We hope to be able to form an international community together, because together we are stronger and can achieve more.

 The main goal is to create an overview of the pathophysiology and the challenges in treating congenital muscular dystrophies, and in particular MDC1A.
 International and local experts can share their findings on the latest innovative therapeutic treatments, current practices and more.
-The conference will further be a platform for all those involved in congenital muscle dystrophies, as patient foundations and members of the public can join certain activities in the aim of raising more awareness.
+MDC1A.com will further be a platform for all those involved in congenital muscle dystrophies, as patient foundations and members of the public can join certain activities in the aim of raising more awareness.
 A voice will be given to those affected by muscular dystrophies, so that we can explore what can be done better and what else can be focused on.